 Keep your eyes open for exotic wildlife such as giant otters, monkeys, and toucans.
 Fish for piranhas and enjoy a nocturnal boat excursion through the Amazon while spotting caymans.

 Huacachina is a small oasis surrounded by towering sand dunes nestled next to a picturesque lagoon.
-Be thrilled while sand boarding and riding dune buggies with the natural beauty of the Huacachina oasis in the background.
+Experience the thrills of sand boarding and riding dune buggies with the natural beauty of Huacachina’s oasis in the background.

 On your way back to Lima, take a boat trip to Islas Ballestas off the coast of Paracas to visit sea lions and penguins sunbathing in their natural habitat.
 Your farewell stay is in the chic Miraflores neighborhood overlooking the Pacific.
 At your final banquet, look back with pride at all you have accomplished and how you have grown together as a tight-knit group during your time exploring the wonders of Peru.